East Coast Main Line: Operators

-The line's current principal operator is London North Eastern Railway (LNER), whose services include regular long-distance expresses between King's Cross, the East Midlands, Yorkshire, the North East of England and Scotland.
+The line's current principal operator is London North Eastern Railway (LNER), whose services include regular long-distance expresses between London King's Cross, the East Midlands, Yorkshire, the North East of England and Scotland.
 LNER is operated on behalf of the Department for Transport by a consortium of Arup Group, Ernst & Young and SNC-Lavalin Rail & Transit, which took over from Virgin Trains East Coast on 24 June 2018.

 Other operators of passenger trains on the line are: